BYUI-Web/responsive-prototype/to-do.md

 # TO DO #

-* Fix black bar nav at medium screen-width
+* Focus/hover state for top nav
-* Finish Accessibility checklist
+* Test in screen reader
 * Isolate black bar for deployment

 # RECENTLY COMPLETED #